The Country Wife (The Green Green Grass)

 "The Country Wife" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 23 September 2005, as the third episode of series one.
+It was first screened on 23 September 2005, as the third episode of the first series.
+It was written by The Green Green Grass and Only Fools and Horses series creator John Sullivan and directed by Tony Dow.

 Synopsis

 Marlene tries her hand at country cooking, despite the warnings from her husband and her son.
 She demands Boycie goes and picks some berries of the many bushes in their fields even though he is reluctant to do so Boycie takes the basket and leaves.
 Whilst Boycie is picking berries he meets their next door neighbor – the mad Welsh man, Llewellyn who holds a shotgun to his head whilst giving a lecture about Wales.

 Llewellyn latter holds Rocky for ransom when he wanders onto his land.
 Boycie then seeks legal advice and is told that he has to pay the mad Welsh man.